 The endocannabinoid system is psychologically fascinating because the chemicals it uses to operate are unique from ordinary neurotransmitters.
 When the plant is consumed, the amount of cannabinoids within the body increases in response, and because of this, we are able to feel differently when consuming it in unique ways and could not be experienced through the consumption of any other type of plant.

 3. What does the endocannabinoid system control?

 The endocannabinoid system, naturally, is a functioning part of our internal anatomy.
 Because the ECS is something that is actively interacting with our brain—the most vital organ to the human body—it can influence a wide number of mental and bodily functions.
 Cannabinoid receptors exist throughout our entire body, and the effects of consuming CBD (an active component of hemp) vary tremendously among different individuals.
 CBD is unique from THC—the component of the plant that makes you feel “high”—in the sense that it is most less psychologically active, and thus, believed by many to be more medically practical.

-Common experiences—as reported anecdotally and studied scientifically—from consuming hemp-derived products include changes in appetite, mood, and feeling.
-When an individual’s cannabinoid intake is higher than normal, they are likely to feel hungry, relaxed, and elated.
+Common experiences—as reported anecdotally and studied scientifically—from consuming hemp-derived products include general support for appetite, mood, and feeling.
+When an individual’s cannabinoid intake is higher than normal, they are likely to feel hed, supported, and mellow.
 Because CBD consumption can directly influence so many critical components of the human body, there has been an increased interest among scientist and doctors wondering what are the possible medical benefits such a natural phenomenon presents.

 There still remains a great deal of research that needs to be done—this system has really only begun to be understood since the 1990s—but some research suggests that manipulating our endocannabinoid system through the introduction of CBD can be an effective strategy in treating a variety of physical and psychological conditions.
 Because, contrary to many varieties of drugs that currently exist, cannabinoid treatments utilize something that is already occurring naturally within us, it seems the search for natural treatment options will inevitably lead to an increased demand for hemp products.